tommypantss/xEncrypt/README.md

 ```

 ## Support
-If my tools have made your projects better, consider [https://www.buymeacoffee.com/tommypants](buying me a coffee).
+If my tools have made your projects better, consider [buying me a coffee](https://www.buymeacoffee.com/tommypants).
 Thank you.